logscape/horizon-docker-tasks/README.md

 ## Monitoring

- This will provide health of a Logscape Docker Task.
+ This will provide health of a Logscape Docker Task
+	* Resource Utilisation
+	* Lifecycle States